 "OAC bridges design and humanitarianism together, creating a unique experience to collaborate with creative types and work on important community projects.
 My involvement with this team offered me the unique opportunity to work on a very meaningful international project and exposed me to new design approaches through discussion with the multi-disciplinary team.
-I am so glad to have been part of this positive organization."
-Volunteer - Andrew Taylor
+I am so glad to have been part of this positive organization." - Andrew Taylor, Volunteer

 - Founded in 2003

-- 20+ active volunteers
+- 20+ Active Volunteers

-- 3 ongoing projects
+- 3 Ongoing Projects

-The Laneway Suite Report addresses the current planning process, laneways precedents from other jurisdictions and provided a set of performance guidelines for laneway suite development.
+The Laneway Suite Report addresses the current planning process, laneways precedents from other jurisdictions and provids a set of performance guidelines for laneway suite development.
 Such form of housing that is gaining popularity in Vancouver is typically built into pre-existing lots, usually in the backyard and opening onto the back lane.
-Our aim for this event is to educate the public on the initiative that being presented in City Hall to solve Toronto housing crisis.
+OAC Toronto aims to educate the public on this initiative presented in City Hall, in an effort to solve the Toronto housing crisis.

-- Laneway Suite Report click here
+- View the Laneway Suite Report

 - Toronto has has an estimate 2,400 laneways